Coconut Cilantro Chutney Recipe (Green Coconut Chutney)

 Ingredients

-You will get all the ingredients to make this green chutney in Indian grocery stores.
+You can find all the ingredients to make this green chutney in most Indian grocery stores.

-Coconut – You can either break a fresh coconut and take out the flesh or buy already grated fresh coconut from the freezer section of an Indian grocery store.
+Fresh Coconut – You can either break open a fresh coconut and extract the flesh or purchase already grated or sliced fresh coconut from the freezer section of an Indian grocery store.

-Make sure to thaw the frozen coconut before making the chutney.
+Ensure the coconut is thawed before making the chutney.

-If fresh coconut is not available, you can also use unsweetened coconut flakes.
+If fresh coconut is unavailable, you can also use unsweetened coconut flakes.

-Others – You will also need green chillies, fresh ginger, cilantro (fresh coriander leaves), tamarind paste (pulp), and salt.
+Others – You will also need green chilies, fresh ginger, cilantro (also known as fresh coriander leaves), tamarind paste (made from tamarind pulp), and salt.

 I used Indian green chilies, but you can use Thai green chilies, Serrano peppers, or jalapeno peppers.